wartremover/wartremover/docs/_posts/2017-02-11-contributing.md

 order: 0
 ---

-All code contributions are done via Github so the first step to contributing is to [fork the repo](https://help.github.com/articles/fork-a-repo).
+All code contributions are done via GitHub so the first step to contributing is to [fork the repo](https://help.github.com/articles/fork-a-repo).

 If you already have a fork, make sure it is up-to-date with the main repo.
 Always create your pull request branch off of the `master` branch.